SS Irish Willow (1917): Early history

-Little is known of her service in the years immediately following World War I, although it is recorded that she arrived at New York from the Pará on 29 May 1920.
-She was laid up until 1923 when she was sold to W. J. Gray Jnr. of San Francisco and renamed Frank Lynch.
+There is a record that she arrived at New York from the Pará on 29 May 1920.
+The ship does not appear in the 1921 U.S. register but reappears in the 1923 register as Frank Lynch with home port of San Francisco.
+Legal notices appeared in October 1922 to the effect an application to the U.S. Customs Service from W. J. Gray to change the name of the vessel from Lake Sunapee to Frank Lynch, In November 1922 a note states that the USSB sold the ship to W. J. Gray and conversion to diesel is planned.
+The Navy history mentions a short name was given; however registers do not show a registered Sunapee.

 Frank Lynch was built as a coal-fired steamship with a triple-expansion steam engine.
 In 1923 the engine was replaced with a Werkspoor diesel engine. which had 8 cylinders of 20+7/8 in diameter by 35+7/16 in stroke.
 The engine was rated at 253nhp.
 It was built by the Pacific Diesel Engine Company, Oakland, California.
+The conversion was done by the Union Construction Company of Oakland with work and trials completed on 27 February 1923.

 On 29 August 1929, the passenger ship San Juan collided with the tanker S.C.T.
 Dodd and sank with the loss of many lives.
 Frank Lynch, Munami and S.C.T.
 Dodd rescued the survivors.

 In 1937, she was sold to the Greek company George D. Gratsos' Sons, who renamed her Nestor.
 In 1938 she suffered a total engine failure and was towed to Rotterdam, South Holland, Netherlands, where she was converted back to a steamship.
-A repacement triple expansion steam engine was fitted.
+A replacement triple expansion steam engine was fitted.
 It was made by John Lewis & Son, Aberdeen, United Kingdom.
 It had cylinders of 19 in, 31 in and 51+1/2 in diameter by 33 in stroke and was rated at 153nhp.
 In 1939 she was sold to K. Jurnas of Estonia and renamed Otto.